dandv/meteor-pages/README.md

 </template>
 ```

 Of course, you can use any variable to store the object returned by `new Meteor.Pagination()`, not necessarily `Pages`.
+Don't worry about the `pagesData` template parameter above - the package will supply it.

 Settings
 --------